angelfeliz/oil_car_services/README.md

 It help mange your oil car services store.

-To use, yes clone and yar install before yarn start.
+To use, yes clone and yarn install before yarn start.

 I first started this project on bitBuket then move to github.
 Can see the commit history without cloning the project url: https://bitbucket.org/erodriguezfeliz/oil_car_services/admin.